simonesilvestroni/m2m-website/_posts/2021-04-07-interview-susan-rogers-pensados-place.md

 I’ve listened to her in awe.
 In particular, regarding two points:

-- The importance of using panning to make the most of our perception of music, by exploiting **the different way our brain processes sounds**.
+- The importance of using panning to make the most of our perception of music, by exploiting the different way our brain processes sounds.
 I love how both Pensado and Trawick reacted to it.
 - The crucial role that _non-musicians producers_ can have on the global vision of a song.

 I strongly advise you to watch the entire interview — it’s slightly 45 minutes, while the ‘core’ of the discussion is probably around half an hour.
 Skip to around `3'08"` for the proper content to start.

-{% include pattern-video.html id="AJExXyVSdUs" %}